Holiday celebrations are back for winter 2021. Here’s a roundup of exciting limited-time-only events to make your Toronto vacation merry and bright!

 Holiday dining atop the CN Tower

 Is there anything more magical than delectable food, sparkling company… and spectacular views of the city lights?
 That’s what’s on the menu at 360 Restaurant, which provides a breathtaking vantage point 350 m (1,151 ft) above the twinkling city streets.
 Feast on dishes like prime rib and house-smoked salmon while sampling the 360’s famed “cellar in the sky” with 550 international and Canadian wines on offer.
-BONUS: Complimentary access to the CN Tower’s LookOut and Glass Floor levels with the purchase of a prix fixe by each guest. – Holiday menu runs December 1 to 24, 2021
+BONUS: Complimentary access to the CN Tower’s LookOut and Glass Floor levels with the purchase of a prix fixe by each guest. – Holiday menu runs from December 1 to 24, 2021

 WinterFest at Canada’s Wonderland